Troubleshooting Windows XP Startup Issues: A Guide for Users

 1. Check for External Devices: Disconnect any unnecessary peripherals from your computer, such as USB drives, external hard disks, or printers, and then try restarting your system.
 Sometimes, a malfunctioning peripheral can prevent Windows from booting.

 2. Boot in Safe Mode: Restart your computer and press the F8 key repeatedly during the startup process.
 This action will bring up the Advanced Boot Options menu.
 Select “Safe Mode” and press Enter.
-If your system boots successfully in Safe Mode, there may be a conflicting driver or Software issue at play.
+If your system boots successfully in Safe Mode, there may be a conflicting driver or software issue at play.

 3. Use the Last Known Good Configuration: If Safe Mode doesn’t work, retry the F8 key during startup and select “Last Known Good Configuration.”
 This option restores the system settings to a previous state before your issues began.